You’re interested in becoming a teacher but keep hearing about low educator salaries.

 Do you have a need to keep up with the Joneses?

 We all have different standards for our lives.

-If money and things are that important to you … if it’s a HIGH priority for you, then maybe a more lucrative profession is better suited for you.
+If money and material things are highly important to you, then maybe a more lucrative profession better suits you.

 Can a Single Teacher Even Buy a House?

 According to the National Council on Teacher Quality (NCTQ), homeownership is least affordable for those living in the Northeast and the West.

 However, many banks help teachers acquire homeownership with a low down payment- some as low as 6%.

 Though banks may do this, still consider investing at least 20% on the down payment in order to lower your monthly mortgage.